-Note : Medical marijuana card is issued by the state and not Online Medical Card.
+Note : Medical marijuana card is issued by the state and not Online Card.
 The state fee is paid to the state and is separate from your doctor’s consultation fee.
-Online Medical Card collects your doctor’s consultation fee only.
-To save time, find answers to all your queries related to medical marijuana card registration here.
+Online Card collects your doctor’s consultation fee only.
+To save time, find answers to all your queries related to weed card registration here.

-Get Certified by an Illinois-Licensed Medical Cannabis Doctor Now
+Get Certified by an Illinois-Licensed Cannabis Doctor Now

 Access Medical Marijuana in Illinois With Ease

 In Illinois, cannabis has been legalized for adult use.
 This means that if you are an adult over the age of 21, you will be able to walk into a dispensary and buy cannabis.
-But as is the case with a majority of states, if you are a medical user, it is beneficial to hold a medical marijuana card.
+But as is the case with a majority of states, if you are a user, it is beneficial to hold a cannabis card.